Lenddo/php-lenddo/docs/service_client.md

 ```

 ## Get a Score
-Please refer to the [scoring response documentation](scoring_response.md) to understand the returned
+Please refer to the [scoring response documentation](scoring_response.md) to understand the returned result.
-structure of the verification object.

 To retrieve the score you'll need the application ID and the partner script ID that you used to create the application.